ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/29_Graph-BFS/README.md

 		- undiscovered status
 		- discovered but not visited status
 		- already visited status
-	- There are vertexes of second status in the Queue.
+	- There are vertices of second status in the Queue.
-- Likewise DFS, **BFS Spanning tree** contains edges used to discover new vertexes.
+- Likewise DFS, **BFS Spanning tree** contains edges used to discover new vertices.
 - Time complexity depends on the linking structure.
 	- In the adjacency list, O(|V| + |E|)
 	- In the adjacency matrix, O(|V| * |V|)